Hooking Struggling Readers

 The sentences are short, the polysyllabic words few and the difficult vocabulary virtually non-existent.
 Measured readability is slightly over Grade 3.0.
 But is this high interest?
 How did this picnic episode – which continues down an entire page – make its way into a mystery novel?
-Let’s contrast with a selection from another hi/lo novel:
+Let’s contrast with a selection from another hi/lo novel from High Interest Publishing:

-(from Paul Kropp, Tag Team, High Interest Publishing 2002)
+(from Avalanche by Paul Kropp, High Interest Publishing 2005)

-The technical readability of this section is below grade 3, but the subject matter and rhythm of the prose keep the story moving and the reader engrossed.
+The technical readability of this section is below Grade 2, but the subject matter and natural cadence of the prose keep the story moving and the reader engrossed.
 Ultimately, this must be the test of effective hi-lo fiction.

 Sophisticated genres like the mystery or chopped-down “classics” are often inappropriate in programs for struggling readers.
 Think about all of the reading strategies required to enjoy a mystery novel: a reader must be able to read for detail, recall a series of clues, make inferences and connections within the text and sustain interest until the end of the book when the mystery is resolved – all the things in which struggling readers are weakest.
 Similarly, classic novels that have been adapted for weaker readers still retain the complex plot twists and heavy concept load of the original text.
 Reading Huckleberry Finn remains difficult even if Twain’s rich vocabulary and syntax are stripped from the novel.

 Obviously, readability formulae are not enough to ensure that texts will be accessible to struggling readers.
 The best materials for struggling readers are carefully written, edited and designed to provide supports for struggling readers.
 These supports include: